-- Do not use any comfrey product for more than 4 - 6 total weeks in a year.
+- DO NOT use any comfrey product for more than 4 to 6 total weeks in one calendar year.

 Comfrey has toxic substances that can cause severe liver damage and even death.
 You should never take comfrey by mouth.

 The toxic substances in comfrey can be absorbed by the skin.
-Even creams and ointments should be used for only a short time, and with your doctor's supervision.
+Even creams and ointments should be used for only a short time, and only under a doctor's supervision.

-Because it may raise the risk of liver damage, comfrey creams or ointments should not be used with other medications that may also affect the liver, such as acetaminophen (Tylenol).
+Since comfrey may increase the risk of liver damage, it should not be used with other medications that may also affect the liver, such as acetaminophen (Tylenol).
 If you take any medications, whether prescription or over the counter, ask your doctor before using comfrey.

 You should not use some herbs that have also been known to cause liver problems, such as kava, skullcap, and valerian, while using comfrey ointments or creams.

 Barna M, Kucera A, Hladíkova M, Kucera M. Randomized double-blind study: wound-healing effects of a Symphytum herb extract cream (Symphytum×uplandicum Nyman) in children.
 Arzneimittelforschung.
 2012 Jun;62(6):285-9. doi: 10.1055/s-0032-1308981.

 Bleakley CM, McDonough SM, MacAuley DC.
 Some conservative strategies are effective when added to controlled mobilisation with external support after acute ankle sprain: a systematic review.
 Aust J Physiother.
 2008;54(1):7-20.

 D'Anchise R, Bulitta M, Giannetti B. Comfrey extract ointment in comparison to diclofenac gel in the treatment of acute unilateral ankle sprains.
 Arzneimittelforschung.
 2007;57(11):712-6.